nsaje/dotfiles/README.md

 ## How To Setup

 - clone this repository
-- make sure you have `git` and `docker` installed (tested with Docker CE 17.06.0 on both Linux & macOS)
+- make sure you have `git` and `docker`, `docker-compose` installed (tested with Docker CE 17.06.0 on both Linux & macOS)
 - make sure `awscli` is installed and AWS credentials configured (test with `aws s3 ls s3://z1-demo/`)
 - run `make pull`
+- create the network zemanta using `docker network create zemanta`
 - run `make run`
 - run `make reset_local_database` to set up your local postgres DB for development (can take a while - 5-10min, grab some coffee)